xmartlabs/Bender/Documentation/API.md

     ->> Add()
 ```

-In this case the output of `previousLayer` is passed to two different Convolution layers and then tthrough a normalization layer and after that they are added with the `Add` layer.
+In this case the output of `previousLayer` is passed to two different Convolution layers and then through a normalization layer and after that they are added with the `Add` layer.

 After you finish adding layers to your network, you must call `network.initialize()` to finish setting up your network.